 Regeneration Writers Press is dedicated to publishing works that give testimony to the power of writing to rekindle hopes, dreams, energy, and life itself.
 It emphasizes the authenticity of a writer’s voice and recognizes that our consciousness of reality is shaped in part by the stories we hear and read.
 For this reason, Regeneration Writers Press is dedicated to providing a vehicle for voices to be heard that have been silenced by ignorance, circumstances, oppression, neglect, and miseducation.

-The original Regeneration Writers consist of a group of twelve students who enrolled in three consecutive writing classes in the College of Continuing Studies of Mercer University in Macon, Georgia during the 2008-2009 academic year.
+The original Regeneration Writers consisted of a group of twelve students who enrolled in three consecutive writing classes in the College of Professional Advancement of Mercer University in Macon, Georgia during the 2008-2009 academic year.
 Together these students produced a landmark publication for undergraduate adult education students—a 288-page journal of creative writing entitled Regeneration.

 From this class and from their book came the raison d’être for Regeneration Writers Press.

 At Regeneration Writers Press, we are more than just a publishing company.
 We are a community of writers, readers, and book lovers who share a passion for the written word.
 Join us to connect with like-minded people from around the world.